DhanashreeKamath/ClubWebsite/README.md

 ![ScreenShot](images/ScreenShot55.png)

-setTimeout(cs651);
+setTimeout(cs651); <br/>
-SetTimerout() sets a timer which executes a function or specified piece of code once the timer expires.
+SetTimeout() sets a timer which executes a function or specified piece of code once the timer expires.
 In this case it will execute cs651 function once the timer expires.

 setTimeout(cs351, 0);
-This is not different than previous function becuase, in the previous function delay is not specified and by default it is 0 here delay is explicitly specifies as 0.
+This is not different than previous function becuase, in the previous function delay is not specified and by default it is 0. in this function call delay is explicitly specified as 0.

 ### (d)
 ``` javascript